locuslab/deq/README.md

 ```

 ## News

-2020/7: A branch `pytorch-1.5` has been created to resolve the DataParallel issue with PyTorch 1.5 (see [here](https://github.com/pytorch/pytorch/issues/40457) and [here](https://github.com/huggingface/transformers/pull/4300) for details).
-Specifically, this is not a DEQ-related issue, but one related to some of the modules DEQ depends on (e.g., adaptive embedding).
-In PyTorch 1.5, accessing parameters on the replicas is no longer possible.
-For now, you can use the `pytorch-1.5` to train the model from scratch, but there is no pre-trained model yet following the code change.
-To run pre-trained models, please still use PyTorch 1.4 and this `master` branch.

 2020/2: Following the suggestions of many researchers, we have made a major update to the repo that significantly clarifies implementation structure of DEQ.
 Unlike the previous version (where `DEQFunc` and `DummyDEQFunc` could be confusing), both the forward and backward functionalities of DEQ are wrapped in the `DEQModule` class in file `module/deq.py`.